Ichimoku Indicator

 Strong sell signal.

-A bullish cross-over that occurs below the clouds is considered a weak buy signal while a bearish cross-over that occurs above the clouds is regarded a weak sell signal.
+A bullish cross-over that occurs below the clouds is considered a weak buy signal while a bearish crossover that occurs above the clouds is regarded a weak sell signal.

 Support & Resistance Zones

-Get More Topics:
+Get More Lessons:

 - Bollinger Bands: Fib Ratios XAUUSD Indicator Analysis

-- Gold Buy Long Trades vs XAU USD Sell Short Trades in Gold Charts
+- Gold Buy Long Trades vs XAU/USD Sell Short Trades in Gold Charts

-- What is XAU USD Trade Technical Trade Analysis?
+- What's XAU/USD Trade Technical Trade Analysis?